Deciding which devices to register with Duo

 Smartphones are by far the most popular type of device to register with Duo because they're the easiest to use during login, and most people already carry a smartphone.
 At the University of Oregon, more than 90% of Duo users have registered a mobile device.
 Many login methods are possible with a smartphone or tablet after you install the free Duo Mobile app from Duo security:

-• Duo Mobile's Push feature: Receive a notification on your device and tap Approve
+• Duo Mobile's Verified Push feature: Receive a notification on your device, enter the three-digit code that appears on your computer on your device, and tap Approve

 • Generate a passcode: Enter digits into the Duo passcode field and click Login (these are great because they work even if your phone doesn't have an Internet connection!)